haftamudesta/BookStore/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions and feature requests are welcome!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>